ess-dive-community/essdive-sample-id-metadata/contribute.md

 ### New term

-Copy and paste this template into your [new issue](https://github.com/ess-dive-community/essdive-sample-id-metadata/issues/new) if you want to create a term that does not exist yet ([example]()).
+Copy and paste this template into your [new issue](https://github.com/ess-dive-community/essdive-sample-id-metadata/issues/new) if you want to create a term that does not exist yet.

 ```
 ## New term

 * Submitter:
-* Proponents (at least two independent parties who need this term):
 * Justification (why is this term necessary?):

 Proposed definition of the new term: